-The Dolomites Landscape and Night Sky Photography Workshop offers participants a chance to get high above lower cloud and shoot landscapes from awe-inspiring locations, due to exceptional access to high mountain passes and peaks.
+Dolomites Photography Workshop offers participants a chance to get high above lower cloud and shoot landscapes from awe-inspiring locations, due to exceptional access to high mountain passes and peaks.

 Northeastern Italy is home to the Italian Dolomiti, while the range itself forms part of the Southern Limestone Alps, and probably boasts some of the most iconic and spectacular landscape and mountain scenery within the Alps mountain range.

-In addition, the night sky and landscape astrophotography credentials of the Domimites is second to none!
+In addition, the night sky and landscape astrophotography credentials of the Dolomites is second to none!

-Get closer to the stars and witness what some refer to as the “million star hotel” over the stunning mountain passes and Alpine plateaus; constellations are easy to pick out, and as a result distinct ones, such as Orion or Ursa Major, along with the setting moon can be placed over jagged ridges, helping to create stunning nightscapes.
+Get closer to the stars and witness what some refer to as the “million star hotel” over the stunning mountain passes and Alpine plateaus; constellations are easy to pick out, and as a result of distinct ones, such as Orion or Ursa Major, along with the setting moon can be placed over jagged ridges, helping to create stunning landscape astrophotography.

-Another relevant night sky photography feature is, of course, the Milky Way, which in addition to the mountainous backdrop, can be amazingly beautiful, May is also a perfect time to shoot Milky Way images and panoramas.
+Another relevant night sky photography feature is, of course, the Milky Way, which in addition to the mountainous backdrop, can be amazingly beautiful, as can the constellations as single frame images and panoramas.
 Ollie is rennowned for pioneering night photography workshops across Europe, and holds nothing back on his workshops and the night photography tuition is delivered in a structured fashion backed up with PDF notes.

 Ollie runs his workshops in a like manner to his own shooting techniques, thus getting the best from the area and landscape, as opposed to fixing locations 100% but then possibly facing unfavourable conditions.

-Post editing sessions will also take place in the hotel function room on Lightroom and Photoshop as well as in-depth landscape and astrophotography planning sessions.
+Post editing sessions will also take place in the apartments on Lightroom and Photoshop as well as in-depth landscape and astrophotography planning sessions.

 In conclusion, the area is perfect for landscape photographers with an interest in nightscape photography, lake and mountain landscape scenery, bathed in autumnal colours, whilst at the same time wanting to explore the outdoors and venture into the wilderness.